 Kara Zone likes to make words and pictures.
 As a writer and an artist, she enjoys spilling her emotions out on a page or a canvas just to see what they look like.
 Sometimes they are a chaotic mess, and sometimes they are a beautiful mess, but it's always great because they get out of her head and heart, and she can examine them closer.

 She enjoys digital art as much as physical art.
 She says that digital art gives you the freedom to try something in a hundred ways if need be, and then you get to print it out or save it forever.

 Becky Keck, SMARTS President.

-SMARTS Circle Members: Myra Vitto, President; Paul Garchar, Vice President; Nicole Ramson, Treasurer; Misty Hazy, Secretary; Christine Rhoades, Past President; Denise Holt, Bergen Giordani, Alura Webb, and John A. McNally IV, Jonathon Fauvie, and Chris Gabrick.
+SMARTS Circle Members: Myra Vitto, President; Paul Garchar, Vice President; Nicole Ramson, Treasurer; Christine Rhoades, Past President; Denise Holt, Bergen Giordani, Alura Webb, John A. McNally IV, Jonathon Fauvie, and Chris Gabrick.

 SMARTS at Ohio One

 Youngstown, OH 44503